News Explorer

 5. Select the new folder from the folder list.

-• Rename a subscription:
+• Edit a feed:

 4. Tap on the Save button.

-• Delete a subscription:
+• Delete a feed:

 2. Choose Delete in the menu that appears.